aytacserce/the-city-hotel/README.md

 We can;

-Browse available hotel rooms and view detailed specifications and pricing,
+- Browse available hotel rooms and view detailed specifications and pricing,

-Login securely using a Google Account (via NextAuth.js) to access booking features,
+- Login securely using a Google Account (via NextAuth.js) to access booking features,

-Create real-time reservations that are instantly saved to the Firestore database,
+- Create real-time reservations that are instantly saved to the Firestore database,

-Manage bookings by viewing or deleting existing reservations from a personalized dashboard,
+- Manage bookings by viewing or deleting existing reservations from a personalized dashboard,

-Experience a fully responsive UI that adapts to mobile, tablet, and desktop screens.

 In this project; Next.js architecture, Firebase Firestore (NoSQL), Complex Security Rules, NextAuth.js authentication flow, Tailwind CSS styling, and Vercel deployment were practiced.